danjguzman/next-demo/README.md

+## About Daniel Guzman (available for hire)

+I am a Senior Front End Developer with over 10 years of experience building scalable, interactive web apps using React, Next.js, and TypeScript.
+I love crafting fast, user-friendly UIs with smooth CSS animations, transitions, and micro-interactions—like subtle hovers or snappy toggles—that bring designs to life.
+I’ve worked remotely with designers to turn complex ideas into pixel-perfect, performant interfaces, always chasing that sweet spot between clean code and a great user experience.
+I’m hooked on tough challenges and constantly leveling up my front-end skills.

+If interested, find me on LinkedIn: <a href="https://www.linkedin.com/in/danjguzman" target="_blank">https://www.linkedin.com/in/danjguzman</a>

+## About The Current Project

 Preview video focused on creating a smooth Mapbox experience: https://youtu.be/FG-YPWj59u0

-## About

 This is a mock-up of a Workforce Management platform—though it’s flexible enough to work for any industry—built as a demo project with React and Next.js to showcase my front-end coding skills.
 It focuses on crafting reusable components, managing data with a state manager like Redux Toolkit, and wrangling data from multiple sources—fetching, parsing, and blending it into clean, UI-ready states.